MakerBay/Coral_Reef_Mapping_Drone/DIY Droners/README.md

 ## Mechanical Team
 ### Brad, Paul, Duy, Michael OB, Cesar

-- Cesar and Michael, stengthened the 'Bow and Arrow' concpet with an extra tent pole, purchashed a small RC Boat and attached to the 'Bow'
+- Stengthened the 'Bow and Arrow' concpet with an extra tent pole, purchashed a small RC Boat and attached to the 'Bow'
 - Tested at the beach.
 Video results below.

 <a href="https://www.youtube.com/watch?v=g0wsQ2PKoyQ&feature=youtu.b